 When VLC was back on the App Store, I was excited to have an all-powerful media player for the iPhone/iPad finally.

-Interestingly, VLC comes with almost all the features that make it the wonderful media player that it is.
-And obviously one of the coolest features that VLC incorporates is the popular Wifi upload (which is also supported on most other media player apps).
+Interestingly, VLC comes with almost all the features that make it the fantastic media player that it is.
+And obviously one of the coolest features that VLC incorporates is the popular Wifi upload (which is also supported by most other media player apps).